GARMONBOZIA is a new duo featuring Sophia Uddin (violin) and Gabriel Riccio (keyboards). Here are our first three improvisations:

 ‘Reverse Engineering’ will also feature bassist Ray Riendeau (Halford, James Labrie), keyboardist Matthias Preisinger (Von Eden), drummer and percussionist Yatziv Caspi (Orphaned Land, Django Lassi), among others.

-On a different note, I have been invited to contribute to the blog Art Rock Tendencies.
+I have been invited to contribute to the blog Art Rock Tendencies, run by Darin Tambascio of progressive sludge metal band National Sunday Law.
 I am currently writing a series of articles entitled ‘Rock Meets Classical’, which you can read below:

 I contributed guest vocals to ‘Temporary Thought Exchange’, the bonus vocal version of the song ‘AKT’ from ‘Divided’, the new EP by ItsTeeth & Travis Orbin.
 ItsTeeth is the post rock project of Jacob Belcher, a guitarist who played with Travis in a live incarnation of Of Legends.
 Jacob gave Travis free reign to come up with whatever he wanted for this EP – he simply sent him the guitar parts and let him run with it.
 Jacob took the same approach with me, advising only that the lyrics should be ‘weird and abstract’.